Latvian Railway History Museum: Museum in Riga

-The museum's Riga exposition is located in 19th century locomotive repair shops located in Pārdaugava, near the main building of the National Library of Latvia known as Castle of Light.
+The main branch of the museum is located in Riga and is housed in a locomotive repair shop, and also hosts events and concerts in an 1880s locomotive depot, both located in the Pārdaugava district of the city, near the main building of the National Library of Latvia known as Castle of Light.
 It was established on August 30, 1994, and contains more than a thousand railway-related items.

-Samples of uniforms, tickets, train schedules and other things related to the Latvian Railway can be seen in the expositions.
+Samples of uniforms, tickets, train schedules and other things related to the Latvian Railway can be seen in the exhibits.
 Outside the museum premises, railway rolling stock can be seen - locomotives, wagons and other railway equipment operating in Latvia.
+The museum has a resident cat, named Pearl.

 Jelgava Museum exposition

 The Jelgava branch of the museum was opened on 24 December 1982, when the Jelgava Railway Department's Open Achievement Museum was opened in the Jelgava Railway Club.
 In 1991, the Railway Museum moved to the railwaymen's residential house, which was built in 1903 and is located near Jelgava railway station.
 The exposition includes semaphores, couplings, trolleys, locomotive wheelsets, hydrant, level crossing equipment and other things related to Latvian Railways.